vcameron1/Metapop_ms/manuscript/manuscript.md

 Trophic interactions (Fordham 2013)

 *Objective of the paper.
 The purpose of this paper is to demonstrate the value of metapopulation model projections of distribution changes to support decision making and policy in rapidly changing environments.*
-The metapopulation approach is a valuable tool to simulate distribution change.
+The metapopulation approach is a powerful and flexible tool to simulate distribution changes.
-Resulting models can include demographical and dispersal constraints, and biotic interactions.
-It is desirable to include these effects into distribution models, especially because previous approaches have not managed to do it explicitely and parameterize it with data.
+Resulting models can include demographical and dispersal constraints, and biotic interactions which previous approaches have not managed to do explicitely while remaining accessible.
+The purpose of this paper is to demonstrate the value of the metapopulation approach to project distribution changes in support to decision making and policy in rapidly changing environments.
-Metapopulation models have the advantage of being less data demanding than previous models (Vissault 2020) while remaining simple and rooted in ecological theory (Holt 2009).
+Metapopulation models have the advantage of being parameterizable while being less data demanding than previous models (Vissault 2020) and remaining simple and rooted in ecological theory (Holt 2009).
-Futhermore, data to parameterize them is available (Talluto 2017).
-Time series of species occurence are now available for many species.
+Futhermore, the data needed to parameterize them is accessible now that time series of species occurence are available for a broad range of species (Hanski ????, Fordham 2013, Talluto 2017, Vissault 2020).

 une approche de métapopulation permet de le faire, en se basant sur la théorie, en ajoutant des contraintes démographiques, de dispersion et les interactions biotiques.
 Le tout en utilisant des données empiriques.

 *The model was inspired to simulate the Bicknell's thrush, a bird characteristic of species of interest to decision makers and policy (COSEWIC).*
 The model was inspired to simulate the Bicknell's thrush, a bird characteristic of species of interest to decision makers and policy (COSEWIC).
 We assess distribution change using abundances and transiant dynamics (Boulangeat 2018).
-We demonstrate the ability of a coupled metapopulation model to project for different climate scenarios the Bicknell's thrush distribution in Northestern America and the forest response.
+We demonstrate the ability of a coupled metapopulation model to project the Bicknell's thrush distribution in Northestern America and the forest response to different climate changes scenarios.
-Bicknell's thrush breeding range is defined by cool climate, elevation and habitat type (Cadieux 2019).
+The Bicknell's thrush breeding range is defined by cool climates, elevation and habitat type (Cadieux 2019).
-This habitat specialist is found in a fragmented landscape composed of mountain tops dominated by boreal forest   (COSEWIC 2009).
+This habitat specialist is found in a fragmented landscape composed of mountain tops dominated by stands of boreal forest, and connected through dispersal (COSEWIC 2009).

 ## Methods